JakeAnto/JakeAnto.github.io/docs/blog/posts/git-tutorial.md

 ## More about Git

 Git was originally authored by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) in 2005 for the development of the [Linux kernel](https://kernel.org/).
 It is used by millions of developers worldwide, and is the most popular VCS in the world.
-It is performant and feature-rich, and it is extensively used by almost all major tech companies
+It is performant and feature-rich, and it is extensively used by almost all major tech companies.

 ??? tip "Random Git trivia"
     Here's what Linus had to say about its name: